jpablo9988/gmtk-2024-scaling-rhythm/README.md

 https://team-tuna.itch.io/harmonic-scale

 KNOWN ISSUES:
-- Animations are lagged in the web version.
-- Pellets in level 1 are too small.
-They need better readability.
-- Missing a proper tutorial.
+- Lack of Data Persistance in both the WebGL Version and the Standalone Version.